eigengrau/tts-backup/README.rst

       --gamedata PATH       The path to the TTS game data directory.
       --outname FILENAME, -o FILENAME
                             The name for the output archive.
+      --dry-run, -n         Only print which files would be backed up.